Rea7per-r/NFT-Collection-Migration-and-Management-with-Polygon-Bridge/README.md

 Allows the owner to mint a specified quantity of FOOTBALL NFTs.

 **Modifier: onlyOwner (The function can only be executed by the contract owner.)**
-Parameters:
+-Parameters:
-quantity: The number of NFTs to be minted.
+-quantity: The number of NFTs to be minted.
-Requirements:
+-Requirements:
 The total supply of NFTs after minting must not exceed the maximum amount that is 5.

 **_baseURI() internal view override returns (string memory)**: